BUS 230 Financial and Managerial Accounting

 Explores the effects of increasing numbers of working women on households and employment policies, earning differentials, company and government policies, comparison of women's work issues with those of minorities, and valuation of household work.
 Suitable for nonmajors.
 Prerequisite: Sophomore status or consent.

 ECO 308 European Economies

 Analyzes economic developments within Central East Europe (CEE) from a historical perspective.
 Covers the communist period (1950-1989) and post-communist years (1990-present).
 Analyzes the CEEs transition and answers what best explains economic status today.
-Prerequisite: ECO 202 or 212 and ECO 203 or 213.
+Prerequisite: ECO 202 and 203.

 EDU 280 Diversity in American Education